tomerBARZ/the-universal-mission-for-dcs-world/README.md

     - **SEAD**: Destroy enemy SAM sites.
     - **Strike**: Destroy enemy structures and civilian buildings occupied by enemy forces.
   - **Target location**: Where on the map will the targets be spawned?
 Approximate distance to possible regions is displayed in the menu.
-    - Missions taking place in enemy territory now award 25% more XP to account for increased SAM threat and proximity of enemy airbases.
+    - Missions taking place in enemy territory award 30% more XP to account for increased SAM threat and proximity of enemy airbases.
     - Make sure to pick a region not too far away from your starting location if you don't like long ingresses.
     - Picking a region very close to your starting location (for instance, the one where your airbase is located in) can also be a bad idea, as you might takeoff in range of an enemy SAM.
     - Be aware that targets of antiship strikes will always be spawned in open seas, which can be quite far if you picked a landlocked target zone.